madebybo/mr.bo-co/site/content/work/yieldmo-rebranding.md

 the dramatic swerves as shown here can imply volatility and/or a downhill trajectory.
 The thin lines in our "Insights Current" design are intended to appear in multiples, alluding to the massive, energetic data set we're working with here - the reduction in number and this particular application make them lose their purpose.

 ## S is for "Swipe, Scroll..."

+In this role, you will apply your passion for brand, craft, and design fidelity to guide research and design processes